Prescription Pet Food Class Action Lawsuit

 Deceptively Marketed Pet Food

-Pope McGlamry along with Ward and Smith, Walkup Melodia Kelly & Schoenberger and Gray Plant Mooty assert that pet food manufacturers, and their affiliates, have deceptively marketed this pet food as requiring a prescription.
-Furthermore, that they colluded to create a market for prescription pet food and to sell this food at prices higher than the prices of regular pet food.
+Pope McGlamry, along with co-counsel Forde & O’Meara, Ward and Smith, Walkup Melodia Kelly & Schoenberger. and Bartimus Frickleton Robertson Rader, assert that pet food manufacturers, and their affiliates, have deceptively marketed this pet food as requiring a prescription, and that they have colluded to create a market for prescription pet food and to sell this food at prices higher than the prices of regular pet food.

 Have You Purchased Prescription Pet Food?